xianyu564/divination-vs-science/README_EN.md

 ## 🌟 Core Features

-- **🎯 Philosophical Exploration**: Deep thinking starting from "Is Fortune-Telling Science?"
+- **🎯 Philosophical Thinking**: Exploration of expanding human wisdom boundaries starting from "Is Fortune-Telling Science?"
-- **🔬 Scientific Methods**: Empirical methods for measurable aspects
+- **🔬 Scientific Methods**: Empirical methods for measurable aspects, integration of traditional wisdom with modern technology
-- **🚀 Entrepreneurial Application**: Startup methodology based on the philosophical framework
+- **🚀 Entrepreneurial Application**: Startup methodology based on the philosophical framework, serving ideals through technical commercialization
-- **🌍 Multilingual Support**: Bilingual documentation in Chinese and English
+- **🌍 Multilingual Support**: Bilingual documentation in Chinese and English, promoting global wisdom exchange
-- **💝 Community Support**: Open source community collaboration
+- **💝 Community Support**: Open source community collaboration, jointly promoting the expansion of human cognitive boundaries
-- **🔐 Private Access**: Donors receive access to private repository
+- **🔐 Private Access**: Donors receive access to private repository (will be open to all users in the future)

 ## 💝 Sponsorship & Support

 > 💡 **Friendly Reminder**: We recommend experiencing the project content first to understand its value before considering sponsorship

-**Important Note**: Sponsorship for this project is **NOT for profit**, but rather support and recognition for the author's research work and hope for future startup projects.
+**Important Note**: Sponsorship for this project is **NOT for profit**, but rather support and recognition for the author's research work and hope for future startup projects. **Philosophical materials are completely open**, and the commercial value preservation of technical parts is to serve the ideal of "bringing traditional wisdom closer to people".

 ### 🎯 Support Usage
-- 📚 Continuous updates of lecture content and academic materials
+- 📚 Continuous updates of philosophical materials and academic research, promoting the expansion of human wisdom boundaries
-- 🛠️ Development of open source tools and templates
+- 🛠️ Development of open source tools and templates, promoting the integration of traditional wisdom with modern technology
-- 🚀 Supporting startup project development
+- 🚀 Supporting startup project development, serving ideals through technical commercialization
-- 🌟 Enhancing author's quality of life
+- 🌟 Enhancing author's quality of life, providing support for continuous research and development

 ### 🌟 Donor Benefits
 - Recognition in new releases